 Final Expense Insurance Costs

-The earlier in life that you apply for final expense insurance ensures its affordability.
-Insurance issuance is based on data projecting probability of illness and/or date of death.
+The earlier in life that you apply for final expense insurance ensure its affordability.
+Insurance issuance is based on data projecting the probability of illness and/or date of death.
 Statistically speaking, the older that you are then the closer you are to the expiration of life.

 Applicants under age 65 could pay a few dollars or tens of dollars a month in premiums.
 Final expense insurance applicants aged between 65 and 90 could pay anywhere between $30 to $200 a month, or more.
 A good policy features fixed-priced premiums so the price remains the same throughout the coverage.

 Final expense premium costs are ultimately determined by relative health and age.
 While you may pay more for coverage relative to traditional life insurance, due to advanced age and health, it is not impossible to afford.
 Compare coverage plans and find the policy that suits your needs.
 Our service lets you get multiple instant price quotes.